 The bulk of the work of the Philadelphia EMA HIV Integrated Planning Council happens at the committee level.
 Each committee is tasked with specific work.
 Like the Planning Council, many of the committees meet on a monthly basis.
-The HIPC currently has seven committees and one workgroup.
+The HIPC currently has six committees (Comprehensive Planning Committee, Prevention Committee, Finance Committee, Positive Committee, Nominations Committee, and Executive Committee) and one workgroup (EHE Workgroup).
 Read more about them below.

 The Comprehensive Planning Committee reviews, deliberates, investigates and makes recommendations on issues that are relevant to the Integrated HIV Prevention and Care Plan and its updates.
 The committee also conducts any other activities assigned by the Planning Council, and frequently reviews service categories of interest.
 In addition, they plan and facilitate the Priority Setting meetings.